 Any sort of viral infection can increase the risk of developing diabetic ketoacidosis (DKA) for someone with diabetes, but it proves to be a more substantial possibility specifically for people with type 1 diabetes.
 DKA creates an environment in the body that makes it hard to manage sepsis, a severe complication of COVID-19.
 The American Diabetes Association recommends checking for ketones if your blood sugar levels are measuring as “high” more than two times in a row.

 If you have diabetes and notice symptoms of COVID-19, immediately schedule an appointment with your primary care physician.
 They’ll give you advice for handling symptoms while managing your glucose levels, including:

 If you have diabetes and notice any severe symptoms, such as shortness of breath, sudden confusion, or chest pain, call 911 and seek emergency medical care.
-Locate your nearest CHI St. Luke’s Health emergency room so you know where to go.
+Locate your nearest St. Luke’s Health emergency room so you know where to go.
 If possible, take all diabetes equipment, including a CGM, insulin and insulin pumps, and test strips to make the transition to the hospital smoother.

 American Diabetes Association | How COVID-19 Impacts People with Diabetes

 AJMC | COVID-19 Risk Demonstrates Importance of Keeping Diabetes Under Control